-The hospitality sector accounted for a third of the UK’s entire drop in GDP in March and April.
-Now as we look to the future of hospitality, the changes in consumer habits and the new standard for rigorous safety measures, we look at what role training plays in lockdown recovery.
+As we look to the future of hospitality after another lockdown, we examine what we have learned about the changes in consumer habits and the new standard for rigorous safety measures, and what role training plays in lockdown recovery.

-UKHospitality and CGA reported back in July that the hospitality sector accounted for a third of the UK’s entire drop in GDP in March and April and since then we’ve seen a cautious return to hospitality, followed by a boost from the Government’s August EOTHO campaign and then the blow of further restrictions as we face the possibility of a second wave.
+UKHospitality and CGA reported back in July that the hospitality sector accounted for a third of the UK’s entire drop in GDP in March and April and since then we’ve seen a cautious return to hospitality, followed by a boost from the Government’s August EOTHO campaign and then the blow of further restrictions as we face another national lockdown.

 To say that the changing landscape has been challenging for operators is an understatement, to say the least.
-The latest government restrictions of an imposed curfew along with the ‘rule of six’ and table service only have presented a set of new challenges for operators.
+Even during periods of opening, government guidelines of imposed curfews along with the ‘rule of six’ and table service have presented a set of new challenges for operators.